b9Joker108/a_glockenspiel_magistery/frontmatter/frontmatter_v1.md

 # Frontmatter #

 All of this will be rigorously edited and progressively rewritten as I progress in skill acquisition.
+It is my way to have extensive, even exhaustive Frontmatter.
+Cut to the chase and go directly to Chapter One if you wish to commence experiential, practical and pragmatic glockenspiel kirtan and bhajan sadhana and return to the Frontmatter and Introduction at your leisure and in due course.

 ## Invocation ##